AriFordsham/GHCWiki/status/oct09.md

 - Peter Jonsson did an internship in which he made a start on turning GHC into a supercompiler.
-Neil Mitchell's terrific PhD thesis suggested that supercompliation works well for Haskell \[NeilM\], and Peter has been working on supercompilation for Timber as part of his own PhD \[Peter J\].
+Neil Mitchell's terrific PhD thesis suggested that supercompliation works well for Haskell \[!NeilM\], and Peter has been working on supercompilation for Timber as part of his own PhD \[!PeterJ\].
   The GHC version isn't ready for prime time yet, but Simon PJ (now educated by Peter and Neil) is keen to pursue it.